-*There are a handful of councils that can accept bags and soft plastic in kerbside recycling services: the City of Busselton in WA; as well as Booroondara, Nillumbik and Hobson's Bay in VIC.
+*There are a handful of councils that can accept plastic bags and other soft plastics in kerbside recycling services: the City of Busselton in WA; as well as Booroondara, Nillumbik, Hobson's Bay and Cardinia Shire Council in Vic.